-UC and CSU A-G Requirements Subject Requirements (e) Language other than English 2 years of the same language other than English (f) Visual and Performing Arts 1 year chosen from dance, music, theater or the visual arts (g) College Preparatory Elective 1 year of additional academic electives (e.g., third year of science or foreign language, fourth year of math, social science, advanced visual or performing arts)
+UC and CSU A-G Requirements Subject Requirements (a) History-Social Science 1 year of U.S. History 1 year of World History (b) English Language Arts 4 years of college preparatory English (c) Mathematics 3 years of college preparatory Mathematics (Integrated Math 1, Integrated Math 2, Integrated Math 3, Pre-Calculus, Calculus or Statistics). (d) Laboratory Science 2 years of Laboratory Science in two of the three of the following: biology, physics or chemistry (e) Language other than English 2 years of the same language other than English (f) Visual and Performing Arts 1 year chosen from dance, music, theater or the visual arts (g) College Preparatory Elective 1 year of additional academic electives (e.g., third year of science or foreign language, fourth year of math, social science, advanced visual or performing arts)

-Alliance Graduation Requirements:
+Alliance Dr. Olga Mohan High School Graduation Requirements:

-- Total Unit/Credit requirements for graduation: 230. - In total, a student will take at least 160 A-G approved credits. - Course requirements for graduation: Pass ALL required courses with a grade of C or higher (basic proficiency). - Passage of the UC and CSU A-G requirements as noted above. - In addition to the required A-G history/social science course sequence, all students must complete 1 semester course in American Government & Civics, and 1 semester course in Economics.
+- Total Unit/Credit requirements for graduation: 230. - o In total, a student will take 160 A-G approved credits. - Course requirements for graduation: Pass ALL required courses with a grade of C or higher (basic proficiency). - Passage of the UC and CSU A-G requirements as noted above. - In addition to the required A-G history/social science course sequence, all students must complete 1 semester course in American Government & Civics, and 1 semester course in Economics.
 Alliance high schools have determined that these courses must also be A-G approved. - Starting with the class of 2012, UC's undergraduate admissions requirements mandate students complete 11 out of 15 A-G courses by the end of the 11th grade.